jianostack/jianostack.github.io/aws-ecs/readme.md

 ## Creating the VPC and Cluster

 First off choose your launch type.
-EC2 is seen as old faithful with a more manual setup yet with greater control.
-Fargate is the new kid on the block with AWS managing the servers for you, all that automation comes at a price though.
+EC2 launch type allows greater control but you need to manage your EC2 instances.
+Fargate launch type manages your servers for you.

 Next is public vs private subnets.
 Public is easier to config but not as secure.
 Private is more secure but with a harder setup and heavier price tag.